martinjameswhite/directsht/README.md

 and window functions) and look at how the code performs in Jupyter notebooks within the `notebooks` directory.
 Please look there for further information.

-#### Running our Jupyter notebooks on NERSC GPUs
-Before you can run our explanatory notebooks on NERSC GPUs using JAX, you must ensure the `cudatoolkit` module can be accessed from within Jupyter.
-Instructions on how to do this can be found [here](https://docs.nersc.gov/development/languages/python/using-python-perlmutter/#using-cudatoolkit-module-in-jupyter).
-Similar steps may be required for other computing clusters.